muratk3n/thirdwave/en/tweets/2019/week41.md

 ---

+Some claim even the faux coup attempt was engineered by Russkie loving nats (feral popsuckers), to corner Erdo.

+*2019-10-8 21:34:1*

+---

 So a combo of internal politics (losing local elecs) and wanting to displace Kurds near the border (cuz they are all terrorists) are the reason for the incursion.
 It's childish obviously - guy is a